-During Executive Session the Board discussed and considered, as Regents of the University of Idaho: (1) a personnel issue relating to a particular employee; (2) a potential settlement with respect to pending litigation; (3) a potential acquisition of a real property interest by the institution from a private party; and (4) a potential acquisition of a real property present voted in favor of the motion. interest by the institution from a private party, and documents subject to the attorney-client privilege which are exempt from public disclosure.
-And, as Trustees of Lewis-Clark State College (5-6) the potential acquisitions of real property interests by the institution from private parties.
+During Executive Session the Board discussed and considered, as Regents of the University of Idaho: (1) a personnel issue relating to a particular employee; (2) a potential settlement with respect to pending litigation; (3) a potential acquisition of a real property interest by the institution from a private party; and (4) a potential acquisition of a real property, interest by the institution from a private party, and documents subject to the attorney-client privilege which are exempt from public disclosure.
+During Executive Session the Board discussed and considered, as Trustees of Lewis-Clark State College (5-6) the potential acquisitions of real property interests by the institution from private parties.